What is the South Luangwa K9 Unit?

 Ody

-Date of birth: 14 January 2022 (aged two)
+Date of birth: 14 January 2022

 Cassi

-Date of birth: 12 March 2022 (aged two)
+Date of birth: 12 March 2022

 Who are the handlers?

-The team consists of nine dedicated K9 handlers, shown from left to right below - Godfrey Mwanza (Head of the K9 Unit), Sydney Njobvu (Assistant Head of the K9 Unit), Alick Banda, Given Phiri, Janet Sakala, Ackim Botha, Mike Njobvu, Collins Lifumbo and Christopher Mwamba.
+The team consists of nine dedicated K9 handlers, shown from left to right below - Godfrey Mwanza (Head of the K9 Unit), Sydney Njobvu (Deputy Head of the K9 Unit), Alick Banda, Given Phiri, Janet Sakala, Ackim Botha, Mike Njobvu, Collins Lifumbo and Christopher Mwamba.
 Mike, Collins and Christopher are DNPW salaried K9 handlers.
 Jonathan Zulu is the kennel keeper.

 Why is the bond between dog and handler important?